glebtsereteli/GMRoomLoader/README.md

 </p>

 # Overview
-GMRoomLoader is a pure GML [Free and Open Source](https://en.wikipedia.org/wiki/Free_and_open-source_software) GameMaker library made for creating room prefabs and loading room contents at runtime, AKA "loading other rooms into the current room".
+GMRoomLoader is an award-winning [Free and Open Source](https://en.wikipedia.org/wiki/Free_and_open-source_software) GameMaker library for creating room prefabs and loading room contents at runtime, AKA "loading other rooms into the current room".

 It provides tools to process the data returned by [room_get_info()](https://manual.gamemaker.io/monthly/en/GameMaker_Language/GML_Reference/Asset_Management/Rooms/room_get_info.htm), use that data to load room contents efficiently during gameplay, and clean up created elements when needed.